Spinebuster: Fireman's Carry Sitout spinebuster

 It has an identical setup of the previously mentioned variation.

 When the wrestler is about to release the opponent, he grabs his sides with his hands and then proceeds to slam him down in a seated position.
 Grayson Waller uses this as a finisher.

 Side Spinebuster

 Also known as a waist-lift side slam, this move begins with the attacking wrestler facing an opponent that is slightly to their side before tucking their own head under their opponent's near arm, reaching their own near arm around their opponent's waist or lower abdomen, then bracing their other arm up against the opponent's hip or thigh.
 The wrestler then lifts their opponent up onto one shoulder, with the opponent's body roughly becoming both perpendicular to the attacking wrestler's spinal column and parallel to the mat (however, this does not always necessarily mean the opponent's body will actually be facing the mat such as in a double leg slam) before slamming them down.

-Former WWE wrestler Lars Sullivan used it as his finisher, Freak Accident.
+Former WWE wrestler Lars Sullivan used it as his finisher called the Freak Accident.